 Although some nursing homes resemble hospitals rather than homes, many nursing homes are trying to change from a more institutional environment with rules and regulations to a more homelike environment that gives residents more control over their care.
 Some nursing homes permit pets, encourage residents to maintain existing hobbies or develop new ones, and provide many opportunities for contact between residents and people of all ages who live in the community around the nursing home.
 Providing this kind of environment is complicated because the residents of nursing homes are usually sick and frail.
 Many nursing homes have dining rooms, recreation rooms, beauty salons, patios, and gardens.
 All nursing homes provide recreational and social activities.

-Nursing homes are highly regulated by the government.
+Nursing homes are overseen by the government.
 To monitor and evaluate quality in nursing homes, state health departments conduct surveys and inspections and interview residents and staff members.
 A copy of this evaluation is kept at the nursing home and can be reviewed by residents and their family members.
 Nursing homes also use other programs that monitor and help improve the quality of care.

 Even though nursing homes are monitored and regulated by government, they vary considerably in quality, personality, and cost.
 So people or family members who are interested in a nursing home should try to get as much information as possible.
 They can ask the administrator of the nursing home to see the state’s evaluation of the home.

-Medicare's nursing home comparison tool also provides detailed information about every Medicare and Medicaid certified nursing home.
+Medicare's nursing home comparison tool also provides detailed information about every Medicare- and Medicaid-certified nursing home.
 The Centers for Medicare and Medicaid Services created the Five-Star Quality Rating System to help people needing care, their families, and caregivers compare nursing homes more easily.
 This rating system includes information regarding how well nursing homes are caring for their residents’ physical and clinical needs, including looking at problems that commonly develop or worsen in residents of nursing homes, including the following:

 Other important questions to ask the administrator include